Lynching of Levi Harrington: Community Remembrance Project of Missouri

 In 2020, in partnership with the Equal Justice Initiative, the Community Remembrance Project of Missouri was formally established by Missourians to work in coordination with communities throughout the state.
 This project seeks to educate, raise awareness and begin a process of reconciliation for the history of racial injustice concerning African Americans in Missouri.

 Beginning in 2018, the Community Remembrance Project of Missouri began collecting jars of soil from lynching sites across the state, with plans to erect more historical markers.
 As of June 2020, the organization plan has announced plans to establish a permanent exhibit at the Black Archives of Mid-America, located in Kansas City, Missouri, to acknowledge actions racial injustices.

 Vandalism

 In early 2019 the sign had been defaced with graffiti.
 On Sunday, June 14, 2020, the plaque was found broken off its pedestal and thrown off a nearby cliff.
 Rev. Dr. Vernon Howard Jr., the President of the Southern Christian Leadership Conference of Greater Kansas City, was not surprised to hear of the vandalism, citing a resurgence in hate against such black symbols as a revitalised problem.
 This sort of vandalism reminds us of the need for memorials like this, he added.

+According to The Kansas City Star, the sign was removed and believed to have been stolen in early 2026.